zednon/metrics/README.md

 # Metrics

-Above is all the code that is used for our Metics site found here: https://metrics.centercentre.com/
+This repo contains all the code related to our Metrics site found here: https://metrics.centercentre.com/

 Here is a complete list of all the services that make Metrics work:
 - Plesk (servers where website is hosted)